Weakly Inhomogeneous models for the Low-Redshift Universe: The Lemaitre-Tolman-Bondi model for spherically symmetric universes

-The \emph{Lemaitre-Tolman-Bondi} model \cite{LTB}, can be thought of as a generalization of the \emph{RW} line element in which the requirement of homogeneity is dropped, while that of isotropy is kept.\\ De facto the \emph{LTB} model may be isotropic but not homogeneous, basically due to the fact that by adopting a spherical simmetry, a preferred point is singled out, allowing the space to appear isotropic just by observing the universe from that particular point.\\ For this reason, it may be said that the \emph{LTB} approach describes the evolution of a zero-pressure spherical overdensity in the mass distribution, resulting in a spherically symmetric, inhomogeneous solution of the Einstein equations, though the resulting solution is different from the Schwarzschild one \cite{Schwarz} because of the non-stationarity.\\ In the synchronous reference system \ref{eq:equation2.2}, the spherically symmetric line element for a \emph{LTB} model can be written as : \\
+The \emph{Lemaitre-Tolman-Bondi} model \cite{Peebles:1994xt}, can be thought of as a generalization of the \emph{RW} line element in which the requirement of homogeneity is dropped, while that of isotropy is kept.
+De facto the \emph{LTB} model may be isotropic but not homogeneous, due to the fact that by adopting a spherical symmetry, a preferred point is singled out, allowing the space to appear isotropic just by observing the universe from that particular point.
+For this reason, it must be said that the \emph{LTB} approach describes the evolution of a zero-pressure spherical overdensity in the mass distribution, resulting in a spherically symmetric, inhomogeneous solution of the Einstein equations, though the resulting solution is different from the Schwarzschild one because of the non-stationarity.

+In the synchronous reference system \eqref{eq:equation2.2}, the spherically symmetric line element for a \emph{LTB} model can be written as: